WardLT/applied-ai-for-materials/optimal-experimental-design/assignment/assignment.md

 *Note*: This is different than the [`ExponentialSineKernel` class](https://scikit-learn.org/stable/modules/generated/sklearn.gaussian_process.kernels.ExpSineSquared.html) from scikit-learn, which sums the distances over all coordinates _first_ before computing the sine function.
 In contrast, our function computes the sine-distance over each point and then evaluates the sine function.

-Take a random subset of 2 points from `butane_1d.` Use those points to  to fit a model with an RBF kernel and the Sine kernel.
+Take a random subset of 2 points from `butane_1d.` Use those points to fit a model with the Sine kernel introduced above and an RBF kernel (find how in scikit-learn documentation).
 Note that you should add ` n_restarts_optimizer=16` to the arguments for the RBF model to be able to fit our data well.

 - Plot the mean and standard deviations of the predictions as a function of `phi_1`.
 Which function is a better approximator of the energy?
+(You may want to run the fitting multiple times to avoid basing your conclusion on haphazard, while you only need to show two plots in the notebook, one for each kernel, respectively).

-Next, train an RBF and Sine kernel model on the full, 2D dataset.
-Train a model with randomly-selected subsets of 3, 10, 30, and 100 points.
+Next, go back to the original 2D dataset with no constraint on `phi_2`.
+Train a series of models with each of the two kernels, with randomly-selected subsets of 3, 10, 30, and 100 points (in all there should be 2 x 4 models).
 Measure the error on the full dataset.

-- Plot the error in the RBF kernel and Sine kernel as a function of training set size.
+- Plot the error in the Sine kernel model and the RBF kernel model as a function of training set size.
 Which model performs better?
 Explain why.

 ### Part B: Bayesian Optimization for Conformer Search